onsi/gomega/index.md

 ##Using Gomega with Ginkgo

-When a Gomega assertion fails, Gomega calls an `OmegaFailHandler`.
+When a Gomega assertion fails, Gomega calls a `GomegaFailHandler`.
 This is a function that you must provide using `gomega.RegisterFailHandler()`.

 If you're using Ginkgo, all you need to do is: